 How do Closing Costs Work?

-All residential real estate sales incurs costs.
-Buyers and sellers customarily split these closing costs, as specified in the sales contract.
+All residential real estate transactions involves certain fixed costs.
+Buyers and sellers almost always share these costs, as specified in the sales contract.

-Below is a generic list of costs for buying residential real estate.
-We will provide a specific list of your closing costs when we provide your Good Faith Estimate.
+Below you'll find a fairly general list of closing costs.
+We will provide you with a specific list of your closing costs when we provide your Loan Estimate.

 Standard Closing Costs